ibll/uttt/README.md

 This is a node.js based server that serves an arbitrary-depth tic-tac-toe game to a browser client.

-The most common variant, a 2-layer "Ultimate Tic Tac Toe", is a game with simple rules that enable complex gameplay, and has a feeling closer to Chess than it does to normal Tic Tac Toe.
-Deeper layers are playable in the same fashion, but can get more tedious than they are fun.
+The most common Tic-Tac-Toe variant, a 2-layer "Ultimate Tic-Tac-Toe", is a game with simple rules that enable complex gameplay — and gameplay closer to Chess than it does to normal Tic-Tac-Toe.
+Versions with more layers are playable in the same fashion, but can get more tedious than they are fun.
 I created this because I hadn't seen a web version for deeper than 2 layers, and it gets hard to keep track of where to play next when [playing it on a whiteboard](./assets/whiteboard.jpeg)!

 # Installation and Running